suprabhosaha/Computer-Vision-Project/README.md

 ## PSLD: Printer Specific Local Texture Descriptor

-A core strength of this project is its use of **PSLD**, a hand-crafted descriptor developed for identifying the source of a printed document.
-PSLD captures tiny distortions, ink distributions, and printer-specific textures that are not visible to the naked eye.
+A core strength of this project is its use of **PSLTD**, a hand-crafted descriptor developed for identifying the source of a printed document.
+PSLTD captures tiny distortions, ink distributions, and printer-specific textures that are not visible to the naked eye.

-### What Makes PSLD Special?
+### What Makes PSLTD Special?

 * **Local Texture Focus**: Extracts fine-grained micro-patterns from small image patches.
 * **Printer Discriminative**: Tailored to distinguish between printers, not just general textures.
 * **Works Without OCR**: Uses binary image patches from character blobs directly.

-### How PSLD Is Used
+### How PSLD Is Used?

 1. **Component Extraction**: